A gateway in tech-talk is a device that connects two different networks, allowing information to pass from a network to the Internet.

 For example, with the gateway we used, there are two ways of setting up the internet connection in the gateway:

 - For Ethernet: Go to System > Ethernet and Enable DHCP or disable it and enter the configuration data of the network provided by your network administrator.

 - For GPRS/3G: Go to System>GPRS/3G, enable the connection and enter the relevant data regarding the operator of the SIM.

-Ideally, you should have an option, like with the DEXGate2, to synchronise the device through UDP port 123.
+Ideally, you should have an option, in the gateway or datalogger, to synchronise the device through UDP port 123.

 You can always select the manual mode, but this is something that we don’t recommend.